 On the island, you will find the lock keeper's cottage, which is now a gamesroom for your use, containing table tennis, darts, and swingball.
 You will also find picnic blankets and hammocks for use on the island.
 We also have a two-man rowboat (and life jackets) that you can use for messing around on the river or fishing.
-In the gamesroom you will find table tennis and darts along with fishing equipment to borrow.
+In the gamesroom you will find table tennis and darts.
 There is also a row boat beside the river.

 There is no shortage of outdoor parking on our gated estate, only a short walk across the causeway from the property.

-The mezzanine level bedroom is suitable for children from 4 years to mid teens due to the low ceiling.
+The mezzanine level bedroom is suitable for children from 4 years to mid teens (up to 5ft 3 inches tall) due to the low ceiling.
 They will need to take care on the spiral staircases.

 Please note this property is not suitable for those who are unsteady on their feet or infirm due to the uniqueness of the Mill House's location being sited on a river island and only accessible across an old stone causeway.